KFlinn27/FF-Co-Pilot/README.md

 # FF-Co-Pilot

+## PROJECT IS NOT IN FUNCTIONAL STATE, ONLY PLANNING

 ## Project Goal

 Commercial fantasy football draft apps don't have useful features unlocked in base versions or flatout don't operate the way I need them to.
 The goal of this